fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/New-AzureRmApiManagement.md

 ```

 ### -VpnType
 Virtual Network Type of the ApiManagement Deployment.

-Valid Values are
+The acceptable values for this parameter are:

 - "None" (Default Value.
-ApiManagement is not part of any Virtual Network")
+ApiManagement is not part of any Virtual Network)
 - "External" (ApiManagement Deployment is setup inside a Virtual Network having an Internet Facing Endpoint)
 - "Internal" (ApiManagement Deployment is setup inside a Virtual Network having an Intranet Facing Endpoint)